Top

 Violation of Probation Florida

 Penalties for probation violations in Florida can be severe.
 Once probation is revoked, the court may impose the maximum statutory sentence for the original offense.
-With the knowledgeable and compassionate help of Jacksonville probation violation lawyers from Monroe & King, P.A., you can get the legal representation you need to understand your options and fight for a positive solution.
+With the knowledgeable and compassionate help of Jacksonville probation violation lawyers from First Coast Criminal Defense, you can get the legal representation you need to understand your options and fight for a positive solution.

 Violations of probation may involve: